kenos1/save-suroi-together/README.md

 - The very inconsistent art style that applies to most obstacles in game (main exception are guns, massive credit to eiπ for keeping guns consistent)
 - The 3+ meme languages in the game's translations file (one was already enough and that one was intended to be for testing purposes, but kept for fun)
 - A disconnect between the artists, the developers and the owners of the game.
 No one knows who is doing what.
+- Putting serious game design decisions up to a general poll, with people whose judgement is questionable, rather than a discussion among contributors.

 ![Abomination](https://cdn.discordapp.com/attachments/239514717867999232/1179550697235161158/image.png?ex=669ce3f1&is=669b9271&hm=a741536921c185a141521f58de5651fcc13976a74a2b2145953d1848556014c0&)

+### A Vicious Cycle

+Related to the issue above, the overall poor communication between contributors and the community leads to a dangerous cycle.
+The community is not kept updated on development, release dates are constantly pushed back, and as a result of this the community becomes desperate for content, and more likely to vote yes on any poll for new content, regardless of quality.
+Then, as the overall consistency and quality of the game deteriorates, even more questionable content is pushed for by the community.
+This leads to the community being very receptive to features like mines or flutes, which in a more transparent development situation they might have second thoughts about.
+The remedy for this is simply to be more open to the community about what's going on in development, and not to promise features or release dates that can't be kept.
+In an open-source, community project like Suroi, there's no excuse for secrecy.

 ### The 123OP Situation